 - Twin-needle stitch: this stitch requires a twin needle.
 The right side of the fabric has 2 parallel rows of stitching.
 On the wrong side of the fabric, the bobbin thread follows a zigzag pattern

 - Try a different presser foot.
-A dual feed foot or walking foot attachment for your sewing machine are great for helping to stop one layer of material stretching out when sewing.
+A dual feed foot or walking foot attachment for your sewing machine is great for helping to stop one layer of material stretching out when sewing.
 Check the manual of your machine to see which one is compatible.

 TOP TIP: If you are planning on stitching buttonholes in a stretch fabric, we recommend sewing in the direction of least stretch.
 This can be difficult with a 4-way stretch fabric, but test all sides to see if one has slightly less give.
 Stabilise the wrong side of the fabric first with fusible interfacing.
-This should give you beautiful and stable buttonholes.
+This should give you a beautiful and stable buttonhole.

 We hope these top tips for how to sew stretchy fabrics will give you the confidence you need when sewing stretchy fabrics and save you from unnecessary frustration.
 Now that you have mastered the skills, why not discovering all different kinds of stretchy materials?
 Click on the button below to start discovering.